aring87/Encoded-Command-Analyzer/README.md

 - Unit tests for detection logic
 - Unit tests for risk scoring
 - Unit tests for MITRE ATT&CK mapping
+- Package the Tkinter GUI as a Windows executable
+- Run the GUI without launching Python manually
+- Distribute the executable through GitHub Releases

 ---